 Typically, you activate the cannabinoids in cannabis through heat – cue the lighters and torches.
 But in a cannabis drink, these compounds are already activated and ready to be consumed, meaning no extra work is required.
 The hard work comes before the drink reaches you, as weed beverages are one of the trickier cannabis products to make.

 Cannabinoids THC and CBD are fat-soluble and, thus, don’t easily mix with water (which is why these molecules work so well in buttery edibles.)
 But where there’s a will, there’s a way.
 Using technology, experts have perfected drinkable weed through different processes with the same underlying basics.
-The objective of these processes is to find the best way to mix cannabinoid molecules with water-friendly molecules.
+These processes aim to find the best way to mix cannabinoid molecules with water-friendly molecules.

 How to Make Drinkable Weed

-Making weed beverages is a complicated process no matter how you go about it.
-First, here’s a rundown on the three essential steps of creating drinkable weed.
+Making weed beverages is a complicated process, no matter how you go about it.
+First, here’s a rundown of the three essential steps of creating drinkable weed.

 Water-Soluble Cannabis Drinks